Wells and Borings

 See the Home Water Treatment webpage or contact MDH for guidance.

 Nitrate occurs naturally and at safe and healthy levels in some foods (such as spinach and carrots) and comes from natural processes, such as plant decay.
 Nitrate is in many fertilizers used on yards, golf courses, and crops.
-Other sources of nitrate include discharge from sewage systems and animal wastes.
+Other sources of nitrate include discharge from sewage systems and animal manure.

 Natural levels of nitrate in Minnesota groundwater are usually quite low (less than 3 milligrams per liter [mg/L]).
-However, where sources of nitrate such as fertilizers, animal wastes, or human sewage are concentrated near the ground surface, nitrate may seep down and contaminate the groundwater.
+However, where sources of nitrate such as fertilizers, animal manure, or human sewage are concentrated near the ground surface, nitrate may seep down and contaminate the groundwater.
 High levels of nitrate in water can be a result of runoff or leakage from fertilized soil, wastewater, landfills, animal feedlots, septic systems, or urban drainage.
 It can be difficult to pinpoint where the nitrate in drinking water comes from because there are many possibilities.

-Nitrate in Minnesota Water
+Nitrate in Minnesota water

 About 4 percent of new wells have nitrate concentrations above 3 mg/L in Minnesota.
 While 3 mg/L is less than the EPA standard, it suggests human-made sources of nitrate have contaminated the water and the level could increase over time.